openmainframeproject/cobol-programming-course/COBOL Programming with VSCode.md

 1. Add your profile to any of the Zowe Explorer Trees.

 2. Click on the pencil icon to edit your profile.
 A dialog box opens displaying the current information in your profile, which you can edit as required.

 ![](Images/code4z-img16.png)

 3. Edit the URL information if changes are required, or enter to confirm the information is still correct.

 ![](Images/code4z-img17.png)

-4. Edit your Username
+4. Edit your Username.

 ![](Images/code4z-img12-18.png)

 Note: You can leave this blank if you do not want to save your credentials in your machine.
 You will be prompted for your username once you start using Zowe Explorer.

-5. Edit your Password
+5. Edit your Password.

 ![](Images/code4z-img13-19.png)

 Note: You can leave this blank if you do not want to save your credentials in your machine.
 You will be prompted for your username once you start using Zowe Explorer.